 Fig.~\ref{fig:execution_breakdown_all} shows the normalized time breakdown split into time spent on \emph{compute} and \emph{data rearrangements} for various ML kernels using two batch sizes, and two different backends with and without \SysName.
 The numbers above bars show the speedup provided by \SysName.
 The execution time is normalized to that of the respective PIM backend with its default implementation.

 We draw two findings.
-First, \SysName co-optimizes both compute time and data rearrangement time, providing \compAllAvgAttaccspeedup$\times$ and \dataAllAvgAttaccspeedup$\times$ speedup, respectively. \SysName comprehensively explores a broader joint optimization space, and identifies the optimal balance between data movement and computation costs.
-Second, \SysName provides larger performance benefits in ML kernels, where data rearrangement dominates execution time.
-The VA, RED, RELU kernels exhibit substantial data rearrangement overheads, and \SysName accelerates them by \dataGroupAllAvgAttaccspeedup$\times$ on average, while it accelerates the compute-heavy GEMV and ATTN kernels by \compGroupAllAvgAttaccspeedup$\times$.
+First, \SysName co-optimizes both compute time and data rearrangement time, providing \compAllAvgAttaccspeedup$\times$ and \dataAllAvgAttaccspeedup$\times$ speedup, respectively. \SysName comprehensively explores a broader joint optimization space, and identifies highly efficient balance between data movement and computation costs.
+Second, \SysName provides larger benefits in ML kernels, where data rearrangement dominates execution time.
+The VA, RED, and RELU kernels exhibit substantial data rearrangement overheads, and \SysName accelerates them by \dataGroupAllAvgAttaccspeedup$\times$ on average, while it accelerates the compute-heavy GEMV and ATTN kernels by \compGroupAllAvgAttaccspeedup$\times$.
 These results indicate that \SysName significantly alleviates data rearrangement bottlenecks in PIM, while also effectively integrating compute-specific optimizations.